-Use the Florida City Government Week hashtag, #FLCityWeek, when promoting your activities on social media, and tag the Florida League of Cities with @FLCities.
-Encourage all involved in related activities to use the tags.
+Use the Florida City Government Week hashtag, #FLCityWeek, when promoting your activities on social media.
+Encourage all involved in related activities to use the hashtag.
 Using hashtags connects your posts with similar content.
 They can also allow cities to view a running list of #FLCityWeek content from across the state and locally in real time.
-Cities may then Facebook share, re-Tweet or repost photos and videos on Instagram.
-To comply with Instagram's Terms of Use, contact the Instagram user whose content you want to reproduce and obtain written permission.
+Cities may then Facebook share, retweet or replicate photos/statuses on Instagram using repostapp.com.

 Include links to your social media outlets via your website to further advertise upcoming events, contests and information.
-This will likely generate an increase in the overall "likes" and followings of your social outlets, which will help in the future to communicate with citizens during, for instance, weather emergencies.
+These links will likely generate an increase in the overall "likes" and followings of your social outlets, which will help in the future to communicate with citizens during, for instance, weather emergencies.

 Introduce citizens to upcoming activities on Facebook.
-Create individual public Facebook event pages and encourage citizens to share via their personal pages, "tag" friends who may be interested in attending and "RSVP" on event pages.
+Create individual, public Facebook event pages, and encourage citizens to share via their personal pages, "tag" friends who may be interested in attending and RSVP on event pages.

-Ask partners, local businesses and sponsors to share your activities through their own social outlets and to tag your city in the process.
+Ask partners, local businesses and sponsors to share your activities through their own social outlets and to tag your city.
 Tag them back with public thanks.
-This provides them with free publicity and shows that they're supporting the community: a win-win.
+This thank you provides them with free publicity and shows that they're supporting the community: a win-win.

-Send thank-you letters to newspaper reporter/editors if you receive favorable press on the event and to others who assisted in publicizing your Florida City Government Week events.
+Send thank you letters to newspaper reporter/editors if you receive favorable press on the event and to others who assisted in publicizing your Florida City Government Week events.